-- Guest SafetyBhutan is a an extremely safe destination, the hospitality offered by the Bhutanes is exceptional.
+- Guest SafetyBhutan is an extremely safe destination, the hospitality offered by the Bhutanes is exceptional.
 However, as with travelling to any foreign destination, it is wise to keep your belongings close and guarded at all times.

-- Flying to BhutanBhutan has One International Airport at Paro which is serviced by flights from Bangkok, Singapore, Kathmandu, New Delhi and Calcutta by the National Carrier Druk Air.
+- Flying to BhutanBhutan has one International Airport at Paro which is serviced by flights from Bangkok, Singapore, Kathmandu, New Delhi and Calcutta by the National Carrier Druk Air.

-- LanguageThe National language is Dzongkha while English is spoken widely in all the urban and tourist areas.
+- LanguageThe national language is Dzongkha while English is spoken widely in all the urban and tourist areas.

 - CurrencyBhutanese ngultrum and Indian rupees are also accepted.

-- WildlifeBengal tiger, Snow leopard, Asian elephant, One-horned rhino, excellent birdwatching
+- WildlifeBengal tiger, snow leopard, Asian elephant, one-horned rhino, excellent birdwatching.